This is what I get from believing patch notes.

 However, it turns out that the work on the new models is not yet complete, and in most cases we are limited to the default faces.

-I’m a little annoyed because this just means we’ll get fewer opportunities to see what’s what before it goes live, and I know how eager these people can be to grab at any excuse to do a half-assed job and then shrug.
+I’m a little annoyed because this just means we’ll get fewer opportunities to see what’s what before it goes live, and I know how eager these people can be to grab at any excuse to do a half-assed job and then shrug3.
 Call me a cynic if you must, but therein is where my withered heart lies.

 And then there’s this.